d8ahazard/sd_dreambooth_extension/README.md

 *Train Text Encoder* - Not required, but recommended.
 Enabling this will probably cost a bit more VRAM, but also purportedly increase output image fidelity.

+*Attention* - Type of attention to use.
+Choices are: 'default': usually fastest, but use most VRAM; 'xformers': slower, uses less VRAM, can only be used with *Mixed Precision* = 'fp16'; 'flash_attention': slowest, requires lowest VRAM.

 *Use 8Bit Adam* - Enable this to save VRAM.
 Should now work on both windows and Linux without needing WSL.

 *Center Crop* - Crop images if they aren't the right dimensions?
 I don't use this, and I recommend you just crop your images "right".